Don’t hate us just yet.

 I guess sometimes I cannot believe how lucky I am.

 PS.
 The swimming picture was taken with a GoPro by no one else other than me.
 It got lots of love on social media (it is still my Facebook profile photo) and many people asked me how I managed to snap it.

 Some people even went the extra mile, showing some hate and claiming that photo had been made by someone else, plus that I was not the girl in the photo.

-Simple put, like the best things in life, I left the camera with the selfie stick folded in a 90 degree angle, hanging from the edge of the pool in automatic mode, shooting an image every half a second.
+Simply put, like the best things in life, I left the camera with the selfie stick folded in a 90-degree angle, hanging from the edge of the pool in automatic mode, shooting an image every half a second.
 After three or four attempts, I finally got something decent.